How does the game engine work?

-Since the launch of the product knowledge game Boots have seen a significant impact driven fully by their usage statistics.
-For the Christmas 2015 season when the game was launched, Boots saw a massive increase in users from 15,000 in 2014 to over 45,000 by Christmas 2015.
-This is a massive 200% increase in users in just one year, highlighting the massive impact the game has had on learner’s engagement and driving the emotional response Boots desired.
+Since the launch of the product knowledge game Boots has seen a significant impact driven fully by their usage statistics.
+For the Christmas 2015 season, when the game was launched, Boots saw a massive increase in users from 15,000 in 2014 to over 45,000 by Christmas 2015.
+This is a massive 200% increase in users in just one year, highlighting the massive impact the game has had on learners’ engagement and driving the emotional response Boots desired.

 The powerful influence the game made on learners is also reflected in their increase in completion rates, rising a huge 50% from the previous year.